The story of the Chicago Claim Company goes back to 1973.

-In 1979, the Claim Company put down stakes in the suburbs, opening in the relatively new Northbrook Court shopping center in Northbrook, Illinois.
+In 1979, the Claim Company put down stakes in the suburbs, opening the relatively new Northbrook Court shopping center in Northbrook, Illinois.
 Designer Spiro Zakas created a futuristic version of the Chicago restaurant's southwestern concept.
-While the Northbrook location was much larger than the Chicago restaurant, the new site was still not large enough for the crowds.
+While the Northbrook location was much larger than the Chicago restaurant, the new site still needed to be more significant to handle the crowds.
+Wait times were usually about an hour for lunch and dinner.

-In 1981, the Claim Company headed West to the Oakbrook Center.
-The Claim Company was the group's largest restaurant yet, and it quickly became a hot spot.
+In 1981, the Claim Company moved West to the Oakbrook Center.
+It was the group's largest restaurant and quickly became a hot spot.

 Compiled by Dr. Neil Gale, Ph.D.